talissafloriani/talissafloriani.github.io/cv.md

 # **Education**

-### *Bachelor's degree in Agronomy   - (February 2015–November 2020)*
+### *Ph.D. student in Crop Sciences - (May 2023 – Present)*
-Center for Agroveterinary Sciences -CAV
-Santa Catarina State University - UDESC
-Undergraduate  thesis: "Improvement  of  cultivated  plants  at the  University  of  California: From  Conventional to molecular genetics"
+University of Illinois at Urbana-Champaign
+College of Agricultural, Consumer and Environmental Sciences
+Department of Crop Sciences
+Statistical Genomics Laboratory

+### *Master of Business Administration (MBA) in Data Science and Analytics - (2022 – 2024)*
+"Luiz de Queiroz" College of Agriculture - University of São Paulo

 ### *Master of Science (MSc) in Genetics and Plant Breeding - (August 2021 – November 2023)*
-"Luiz de Queiroz" College of Agriculture - University of São Paulo Master of Science in Genetics and Plant Breeding
+"Luiz de Queiroz" College of Agriculture - University of São Paulo
+Master of Science in Genetics and Plant Breeding
 Statistical Genetics Laboratory

-### *Master of Business and Administration (MBA) in Data Science and Analytics (2022- 2024)*
-"Luiz de Queiroz" College of Agriculture - University of São Paulo

-### *Ph.D. student in Crop Sciences (May 2023 - Present)*
-University of Illinois at Urbana-Champaign
-College of Agricultural, Consumer and Environmental Sciences Department of Crop Sciences
-Statistical Genomics Laboratory
+### *Bachelor's degree in Agronomy - (February 2015 – November 2020)*
+Center for Agroveterinary Sciences - CAV
+Santa Catarina State University - UDESC

+Undergraduate thesis:
+"Improvement of cultivated plants at the University of California: From Conventional to molecular genetics"

 # **Research Experience**

-### *Research Scholarship –Lab Project (2016 -2017)*
-“Evaluation of common bean lineages and cultivars for Santa Catarina State” Conduction of “cultivation and use value test (VCU)”, from the breeding programs of institutions as EMBRAPA (Brazilian Agricultural Research Corporation), IAPAR (Plant Breeding at Agronomic Institute of Paraná State), EPAGRI and UDESC (Santa Catarina State University), aiming to select superior materials for Santa Catarina State.
-Talissa experimented in the agronomic field at UDESC, under Professor Dr. Altamir Guidolin, the Principal Investigator.
+### *Teaching Assistant – Applied Statistical Analysis I and II (August 2024 – Present)*
+Teaching Assistant at the University of Illinois Urbana-Champaign for Applied Statistical Analysis courses.

+### *Intern – University of Bonn, Germany (Summer 2024)*
+Area: Crop Functional Genomics and Statistical Genomics.
+INRES, with PIs Dr. Peng Yu and Dr. Frank Hochholdinger.

+Integrated functional genomics insights with statistical models in an international research environment to support breeding applications.

+### *Graduate Research Assistant (May 2023 – Present)*
+Scholar at the Artificial Intelligence for Future Agricultural Resilience, Management, and Sustainability (AIFARMS) Institute.
+Department of Crop Sciences at the University of Illinois Urbana-Champaign.
+Project title: *Enhancing Genotype-Phenotype Associations and Unveiling Rare Variants with Machine Learning.*
+PI: Professor Dr. Alexander E. Lipka.

+Applying machine learning to analyze large-scale genomic datasets and improve rare-variant detection.
+Building scalable genomic analysis pipelines in R, Python, and high-performance computing environments.

+### *Graduate Research Assistant - FAPESP Thematic Project (2021 – 2023)*
+Research developed under the Master of Science program:
+*Response of bean accessions to the Root Knot nematode Meloidogyne incognita: Mapping of QTLs, transcriptional profile, and functional study of candidate resistance genes.*
+PI: Professor Dr. Antonio Augusto Franco Garcia

+### *Intern Scholarship – University of California, Davis (January 2020 – June 2020)*
+Research intern at the University of California, Davis (UCD) in genetics and plant breeding, working in the laboratory of Professor Dr. Paul Gepts, focusing on crop evolution, domestication, and biodiversity.

+The work focused on the genetics of domestication in common beans (*Phaseolus vulgaris* L.), specifically examining pod dehiscence.
+Studies of complex traits: insect resistance in Lima Bean (*Phaseolus lunatus*) and virus resistance in common bean.
+Agronomy field in Chickpea (*Cicer arietinum*) and QTL analyses related to different bean topics.

-### *Research Scholarship – Lab Project (2017 -2019)*
+### *Research Scholarship – Lab Project (2017 – 2019)*
-“Creating an Active Germplasm Bank for Beans (*Phaseolus vulgaris* L.)”.
+*Creating an Active Germplasm Bank for Beans (Phaseolus vulgaris L.)*

 Conservation, conducting experiments, multiplication, and evaluating bean accessions in Santa Catarina State.
 Identification of accessions for morphology and agronomic characters, as a basis for future breeding programs.

 The experiment was conducted in greenhouses and the field by Talissa at UDESC and supervised by Professor Dr. Altamir Guidolin.

-### *Intern Scholarship – University of California, Davis (January 2020 – June 2020)*
+### *Research Scholarship – Lab Project (2016 – 2017)*
-Research  intern  at  the  University  of  California,  Davis  (UCD) in genetics  and  plant  breeding,  working in the laboratory of Professor Dr. Paul Gepts, focusing on Crop evolution, domestication, and biodiversity.
-The work focused on the genetics of domestication in common beans (Phaseolus vulgaris L.), specifically examining pod dehiscence.
-Studies of complex traits: Insect resistance in Lima Bean (*Phaseolus lunatus*) and Virus Resistance in Common bean.
-Agronomy field in Chickpea (*Cicer arietinum*) and QTL analyses related to different bean topics.

-### *Graduate Research Assistant - FAPESP Thematic Project (2021-2023)*
-Research developed under the Master of Science program: Response of bean accessions to the Root Knot nematode *Meloidogyne incognita*: Mapping of QTLs, transcriptional profile, and functional study of candidate resistance genes.
-PI: Professor Dr. Antonio Augusto Franco Garcia

-### *Intern – University of Bonn, Germany (Summer 2024)*
-Area: Crop Functional Genomics and Statistical Genomics.
-INRES, with PIs Dr. Peng Yu and Dr. Frank Hochholdigner.

-### *Graduate Research Assistant (May 2023- Present)*
-Scholar at the Artificial Intelligence for Future Agricultural Resilience, Management, and Sustainability AIFARMS Institute.
-Department of Crop Sciences at the University of Illinois Urbana-Champaign.
-Project title: Enhancing Genotype-Phenotype Associations and Unveiling Rare Variants with Machine Learning.
-PI: Professor Dr. Alexander E. Lipka
+*Evaluation of common bean lineages and cultivars for Santa Catarina State*

+Conduction of “cultivation and use value test (VCU)”, from the breeding programs of institutions as EMBRAPA (Brazilian Agricultural Research Corporation), IAPAR (Plant Breeding at Agronomic Institute of Paraná State), EPAGRI and UDESC (Santa Catarina State University), aiming to select superior materials for Santa Catarina State.
+Experiments designed in the agronomic field at UDESC, under Professor Dr. Altamir Guidolin, the Principal Investigator.

 # **Publications**

 ### *Peer-reviewed journals*

+**(2025) Floriani, T.**, & Lipka, A. E. Rare variants in crops: theoretical insights and emerging detection strategies.
+In Silico Plants, 7(2).<a href ="https://academic.oup.com/insilicoplants/article/7/2/diaf012/8214285 ">DOI: https://doi.org/10.1093/insilicoplants/diaf012</a>

 **(2025) Floriani, T. O.**; Gama, H, C.; Moreno, B.M.; Costa, G. A. L.; Giordani, W.; Chiorato, A. F.; Bibiano, L.; Parker, T.; Camargo, L. E. A.; Vieira, M. L. C.; Garcia, A. A. F. Developing a model to implement marker assisted selection for root-knot nematode resistance in common bean.
-G3 Genes, Genomes, Genetics. *In press.*  <a href="https://www.biorxiv.org/content/10.1101/2025.01.31.635933v1.abstract">DOI: 10.1101/2025.01.31.635933</a>
+G3 Genes, Genomes, Genetics. <a [href="https://www.biorxiv.org/content/10.1101/2025.01.31.635933v1.abstract](https://academic.oup.com/g3journal/article/doi/10.1093/g3journal/jkaf221/8316678?__cf_chl_tk=kWlf7ClBRpY1uLmq19k7xX7LHLH6gEduULWPXNfi4ts-1773689489-1.0.1.1-bcXjFu3Iu2xp72NmGQT1aptniYJcSaw8vwqmyXHOv0s)">DOI: 10.1101/2025.01.31.635933</a>

 **(2022)** Parker, T.; Cetz,  J; Sousa, L.L.;  Kuzaya,  S.; Sassoum Lo, **Floriani,  T. O.**; Njau, S.;  Arunga,  E.; Duitama, J.; Jernstedt, J.; Myers, J.; Llaca, V.; Herrera-Estrella, A.; Gepts, P. Loss of pod strings in common bean is associated with gene duplication, retrotransposon insertion, and overexpression of PvInd.
 New Phytologist. <a href="https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18319">DOI: 10.1111/nph.18319</a>